 Climate Change: It is inescapable and now requires learning specific skills in energy use, home adaptation, and cooperative community management.

 New Economics: Core economic principles such as the 'invisible hand', or the perfect self-interested human decision, or so-called fair income distribution cannot survive the smell test anymore.
-Now, local economics outrank global, and home economics outrank local.
+Now, local economics outrank global, and the economics of the home outrank local.
 For all of us, the protection of human capital, living capital, is what ensures the survival of democratic governance.

 Changing Educational Needs and Priorities: Education has been co-opted by employer pressure as educational funding, space, and programs have become focused on professional goals.
-Personal, human-centered education to develop life skills, both physical and mental, are equally important to successfully live the other 16 hours of the day.
+Personal, human-centered education to develop life skills, both physical and mental, is equally important to live the other 16 hours of the day successfully.